Exploring the Rich History of Amsterdam, Netherlands

 The Begijnhof

-Escape the bustling city and step into tranquility at the Begijnhof, a beguinage courtyard founded in the 14th century.
-This serene oasis is comprised of historic houses, a church, and a beautiful garden.
-Explore the Begijnhof Chapel, and discover the rich history of the beguines, a group of unmarried religious women who lived there.
-It’s the perfect place to find peace amidst Amsterdam’s vibrant streets.
+Away from the noisy city, you can give yourself a well-deserved trance at Begijnhof, a beguinage courtyard dating from the 14th century.
+It consists of historic houses, a church and a beautiful garden.
+Visit the Begijnhof Chapel and learn about the beguines – unmarried religious women who lived in the chapel.
+This is the perfect place to find peace in the midst of Amsterdam’s busy streets.

 Conclusion